danielkinguk/ai4network/ietf121/agenda-121.md

 #### 4. Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?
 Time:  14:35 - 15:00
-Presenter: Daniel King (Lancaster University) and Cheng Li (Huawei)
+Presenter: Daniel King (Lancaster University) and Weiqiang Cheng (chengweiqiang@chinamobile)